MN ORGANIZATION HELPS CAR ACCIDENT VICTIMS

 - Impactful DVD’s of victims and offenders talking about the crash that changed their lives.

-We monitor court cases relating to public safety on Minnesota roadways.
+Monitor court cases relating to public safety on Minnesota roadways.

-We work to change and improve laws to make our roads safer.
+Working to change and improve laws to make our roads safer.

-Minnesotans For Safe Driving want to change the mindset in Minnesota regarding non-alcohol related crashes caused by speeding, aggressive driving, and inattentive and distracted driving.
+Minnesotans For Safe Driving wants to change the mindset in Minnesota regarding non-alcohol related crashes caused by speeding, aggressive driving, and inattentive and distracted driving.
 These crashes should not be referred to as “ACCIDENTS” they should be considered “CRASHES” that were caused by failure to obey the traffic laws, and follow due care when driving; not an unforeseen event which is the definition of an accident.